juozasl/docker/README.md

     -p 21017:27017 \
     -d -e 'MONGODB_USER=dbuser' -e 'MONGODB_PASS=dbpass' juozasl/docker:mongodb
 ```
-*If you will not set 'MONGODB_USER' or 'MONGODB_PASS' your MongoDB server will be accessible without authentifiction.*
+*If you will not set 'MONGODB_USER' or 'MONGODB_PASS' your MongoDB server will be accessible without authentification.*

 - **phpapp** - Ubuntu 16.04, Nginx, PHP7.0, php-mongodb, php-mysql.